 2 You should expect also a lot of words, so have a coffee and a sandwich by yourside.
 Also patience with yourself.

-language and an open source software (no costs involved) that is
+R is a programming language and an open source software (no costs involved) that is developed and maintained by an amazing community of dedicated people across the globe.
+R

-typically used for scientific purposes.
-Read more on
+is an extremely powerful tool typically used for scientific purposes.
+Read more on R

-or visit the R community
+on this wikipedia page or visit the R community

 dedicated website here.